roshanx911/roshanx911.github.io/_posts/2020-08-09-bootstrap-contact-form-php-and-mysql.markdown

 categories: blog
 excerpt_separator: <!--more-->
 ---
-Below code examine on how to integrate a popup/modal contact form using Bootstrap and how to insert data into a database using PHP & MySQL. <!--more-->Basic bootstrap integrated html page code cast as below:
+Below code examine on how to integrate a popup/modal contact-form using Bootstrap and how to insert data into a database using PHP & MySQL. <!--more-->Basic bootstrap integrated html page code cast as below:

 {% highlight html %}
 <!DOCTYPE html>